omansak/libvideo/README.md

 [![Join the chat at https://gitter.im/James-Ko/libvideo](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/James-Ko/libvideo?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-libvideo is a .NET library that lets you download YouTube videos in a fast, clean way.
+libvideo is a modern .NET library for downloading YouTube videos.
+It is portable to most platforms and very lightweight.

 ## Where can I install it?